 By doing this, they provide security for both the vendor and the buyer.
 This confidence is critical in procurement relationships since most transactions will require involving third parties to purchase materials and fulfill delivery obligations.
 Without this security, vendors could be contracting for materials and resources that may not end up needing, but will still have to foot the bill for themselves.

-Similarly, as procurement contracts are often used within competitive markets, businesses need the assurance that suppliers will fulfill their obligations and meet the demand that’s been created.
+Similarly, as procurement contracts are often used within competitive markets (for example, from a supplier agreement template), businesses need the assurance that suppliers will fulfill their obligations and meet the demand that’s been created.
 After all, time is money, and without a robust contract in place, receiving compensation for unfulfilled promises can be near impossible.

 Ultimately, procurement contracts are distinct from many other commercial contracts in the sense that they often rely on a chain of different interactions, transactions, and stakeholders in order to be fulfilled.
 Naturally, this makes them far riskier than some other commercial transactions, and a contract is a perfect mechanism for reducing this risk.